viky-ai/website/doc/guides/getting-started/index.md

 ![Successful solutions screenshot](img/29_some_tests.png "Some successful solutions")

 Congratulations!
-You now have your very own agent in viky.ai that can recognize French postal addresses.
+You now have your very own agent in viky.ai that can recognize French postal addresses. viky.ai does not limit you to use your agents within the platform.
 In the following section, we will show you how you can access your agent through an external application.

 ## Connect with your agent